Instonians

 Instonians is a sports club based in Belfast, Northern Ireland, that incorporates rugby union, men's and ladies' hockey and cricket sections.
 There is also a golf society that plays under the Instonians name.

 Instonians Rugby Football, Cricket and Athletic Clubs merged on 1 April 1962, the combined sections being known as 'Instonians', and then on 31 May 1979 the title of the club was changed to Instonians Rugby Football and Cricket Club.
 Finally on 1 April 1988, the Instonians Men's Hockey Club joined the association when the title reverted to Instonians.

 Membership

 The club was closed to former pupils or staff of Royal Belfast Academical Institution, which regards itself as one of the leading schools in Belfast.
 Instonians was the last 'old boys' club in Ireland to finally open its membership to all in 1990.
-In practice, however, the men's hockey club still only accepts members meeting the old closed criteria.

 Grounds

 The club for many years used the Royal Belfast Academical Institution grounds at Bladon Drive, Osborne Park and Orangefield, before moving to its own grounds at Shane Park in 1965.
 Shane Park was sold for redevelopment in 1999 and the club now groundshares at the Shaw's Bridge Sports Complex with Cooke.